axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/hide-technical-stuffs.rst

       - Reverse it:
          ch.ivy.addon.portalkit.publicapi.CaseAPI.removeHidePropertyToDisplayInPortal(ICase)

-.. admonition:: Use the customfields of the ITask API
+.. admonition:: Use the customfields of the ICase API

       Open the case editor, expand the ``Custom Fields`` section